NickSpag/PooledAwait/readme.md

 And what if all you had to do was change your `async ValueTask<int>` method to `async PooledValueTask<int>`?

-And I here you; you're saying "but I can't change the public API!".
+And I hear you; you're saying "but I can't change the public API!".
 But what if a `PooledValueTask<int>` really *was* a `ValueTask<int>`?
 So you can just cheat:

 ``` c#